GuillermoHazebrouck/gnav/README.md

 $ sudo ./install.sh
 ```
 In the last command, use DEVEL as option for local development.
 Patches and replays can be done directly on the Raspberry Pi without the need of an extra PC.
-When Gavilan is installed without the DEVEL option, it will run after each reboot in maximized screen size and it will restart automatically after any malfunction.
+When G-NAV is installed without the DEVEL option, it will run after each reboot in maximized screen size and it will restart automatically after any malfunction.

 ## Installation of G-NAV on your Linux PC
-If you want to make serious changes to Gavilan, it is recommended you do it from a Linux PC.
+If you want to make serious changes to G-NAV, it is recommended you do it from a Linux PC.
 In that case, do not run the `install.sh` script, but simply use your package manager to install the OpenGL and GLFW development libraries.
 The Ada compiler can be obtained from [GNAT](https://www.adacore.com/download).
 It is recommended to use the Gnat community edition.

 ## Running a recorded file
 Every time the progam is launched, a recording is started (independently on the type of data streaming).
-The recording files are stored in $GNAV_PATH/Gavilan/bin/replay/.
+The recording files are stored in $GNAV_PATH/Software/bin/replay/.

-To replay a recorded file you need to set the GAVILAN_OPTIONS environmental variable to indicate Gavilan that the data stream is a file:
+To replay a recorded file you need to adapt the "setup.dat" file to indicate that the data stream is a file:
 ```
-GAVILAN_OPTIONS=FILE_STREAM=<your file name>.dat ./run_gavilan.sh DEVEL
+FILE_STREAM=<your file name>
 ```

+The protocol is automatically set from the replay file itself.

 ## Testing G-NAV in FlightGear